iamericfletcher/awesome-r-learning-resources/readme.md

 ### Blogs

-> Blogs that help strengthen your skills and understanding of the R programming language.

 - [Avery Robbins](https://www.avery-robbins.com) - Avery Robbins loves to learn and to share useful or awesome things that have benefited him personally.
 This website is a tool for him to actively do just that: share knowledge, ideas, and tips that are helpful.
 - [Tony ElHabr](https://tonyelhabr.rbind.io/) - Tony ElHabr is passionate mostly about energy markets and sports analytics.
 His blog provides detailed tutorials, project explanations, and presentations.
 - [Cédric Scherer](https://cedricscherer.netlify.app/) - Cédric Scherer is a computational ecologist by training and a data visualization designer by heart with more than 9 years of hypothesis-driven research experience and strong skills in data wrangling, statistical analysis, model development and data visualization.